 When the IRC transformed into the International Council of Scientific Unions (ICSU) in 1931, there was a widespread anticipation that German scientific institutions would swiftly become members of ICSU or its individual unions.
 However, this integration did not materialize as expected.
 A significant portion of the German scientific community remained reluctant to join an international body that was originally established with the intention of excluding them.
-Compounding this issue, disagreements within German academic circles about which institution legitimately represented the German state, along with the evolving economic and political landscape (marked by the aftermath of the 1929 stock market crash and the Nazi party's ascendancy in 1933) further complicated Germany's potential membership in ICSU.
+Compounding this issue, disagreements between German academies about which one legitimately represented the German state, along with the evolving economic and political landscape---marked by the aftermath of the 1929 stock market crash and the Nazi Party's ascendancy in 1933---further complicated Germany's potential membership in ICSU.